Core Team

 Manager of Morale Support & Wiggles

-August (Auggie) is the Manager of Morale Support and Wiggles at the Centre for Rural Health Research.
-Auggie has nearly 1.5 years of experience supporting mental health in a variety of group settings, and is committed to helping her team of rural health researchers to achieve success and well-being.
-She can often be found circulating the office, ensuring everyone is well cared for and that all snacks are sufficiently tasty.
-Auggie has her Master’s in Rural Health Paw-licy and a BSc in Wag-riculture (with a minor in Herding) from the University of Goodest Dogs, Australia.
+Blueberry (Blue) is the Manager of Morale Support and Wiggles at the Centre for Rural Health Research.
+Blueberry has four years of experience supporting mental health in a variety of group settings, and is committed to helping her team of rural health researchers to achieve success and well-being.
+She can often be found stretched across the bed in Sarah’s home office and ensuring that all snacks are sufficiently tasty.
+Blueberry has her Master’s in Rural Health Paw-licy and a BSc in Wag-riculture (with a minor in Herding) from the University of Goodest Dogs, Australia.